JEAN98/QR-Code/README.md

 # QR-Code
-It's an example where the users can to make QR Code, just with past the  link of page in the input.
-Only you must to install MessagingToolkit.QRCode in your nuget console. https://www.nuget.org/packages/MessagingToolkit.QRCode/ The view I worked  with Razor and  in fact  is very simple to work.
+It's an example where the users can to make QR Code Only you must to install MessagingToolkit.QRCode in your nuget console. https://www.nuget.org/packages/MessagingToolkit.QRCode/ The view I worked  with Razor and  in fact  is very simple to work.